runner855/virtual-pet/README-Template.md

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-I used the redame template from [PurpleBooth](https://github.com/PurpleBooth) for this readme file
+I used the readme template from [PurpleBooth](https://github.com/PurpleBooth) for this readme file